You care passionately about an issue and want to create real change.

 It was to address these questions that The Philanthropy Workshop, or TPW, was founded.
-Established by the Rockefeller Foundation in 1995, and now a project of the Institute for Philanthropy's London and New York offices, it is the first and the best port of call for individuals who have just sold a company, launched their own giving programme or have inherited a leadership role in their family's trust.
+Established by the Rockefeller Foundation in 1995, and now a project of the Institute for Philanthropy, it is the first and the best port of call for individuals who have just sold a company, launched their own giving programme or have inherited a leadership role in their family's trust.

 Typically, participants in The Philanthropy Workshop are entrepreneurs and inheritors who are increasingly dedicating their time and capital to Philanthropy.
 The Philanthropy Workshop accepts applications from philanthropists of all ages and with all levels of experience.
 It has been of most value to individuals with the will and creativity to be philanthropic innovators and leaders.

-The network of The Philanthropy Workshop is global with participants from North America, Europe, Asia and Latin America.
+The network of The Philanthropy Workshop is global with participants from North America, Europe, Asia, the Middle East, and Latin America.

-Given the scope of the programme's objectives and the importance of teamwork, participants are expected to make a serious commitment to The Philanthropy Workshop.
-Its very nature demands that participants stretch themselves, whether they are involved in discussions with people from different cultures, or collaborating with other group members to develop solutions to grant making cases.
+Given the scope of the programme's objectives, participants are expected to make a serious commitment to The Philanthropy Workshop and their cohort.
+Its very nature demands that participants stretch themselves, whether they are involved in discussions with people from different cultures, or collaborating with other group members.

 Indeed, The Philanthropy Workshop is designed for people who believe that there is virtue not simply in giving money away, but in the pursuit of giving it away well.